Divorce Cost Calculator: Calculate lawyer fees and court cost

 Results of the divorce cost calculator

 The costs for a divorce proceeding consist of the lawyer's fees and the court cost.
 To calculate the costs, a procedural value is determined according to the entries for the matrimonial matter and for the pension equalization and added to a total value.
-The lawyer fees and court cost are calculated on the basis of this procedural value.
+The court cost and lawyer fees are calculated on the basis of this procedural value.
 The sum of the lawyer fees and court cost results in the divorce cost.

 Notes on the results of the divorce cost calculator